bryanlabs/go-bryanlabs-dev/content/blog/availbilityzoneids.md

 ### Creating Subnets with Cloudformation.

 When creating subnets in Cloudformation, the AvailabilityZone Name must be used.
-For example us-east-1a.
-However, you can not use the Zone Id like use1-az2.
+For example us-east-1a is ok, but you can not use the Zone Id use1-az2.
 ````
 Type: AWS::EC2::Subnet
 Properties: